aisawanj/aisawanj/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

 <br>
-Now I'm studying for a Master's degree in MBA at Prince of Songkla University, Songkhla.
-Liked mathematics and statistics, and interested in big data technologies and business intelligence to analyze data for practical insights.
+My name is Aisawan, graduated in 2018 with a B.Eng. in Electrical Engineering from Rajamangala University of Technology Srivijaya, currently studying for a Master's degree in Master of Business Administration at Prince of Songkla University.
+I am passionate about modern business management, particularly in the fields of programming, data-driven technologies, and business intelligence to analyze data for practical insights.
+I have honed my skills through hands-on experience on the internet and various study online courses, which has allowed me to expand my skill set.
+<br><br>
+I am enthusiastic about exploring new technologies and pushing the boundaries of what is possible through programming.
+I am committed to producing high-quality work and delivering results that exceed expectations.
+If you're looking for a motivated and dedicated data engineer, I would love to connect and discuss potential opportunities.
 <br><br>

 - 👨🏻‍💻 My interest lies in Big data technologies, Data Science, Machine Learning, and Business Statistics.